Remove duplicates in a Python list

 David Y.

-—How can I remove duplicate elements from a list in Python?
+How can I remove duplicate elements from a list in Python?

-, a Python data structure that cannot contain duplicates, and then convert it back to a list.
+The simplest way to do this is to convert our list into a set, a Python data structure that cannot contain duplicates, and then convert it back to a list.
 For example:

 list_with_duplicates = [5, 2, 2, 4, 4, 1, 3, 5] list_without_duplicates = list(set(list_with_duplicates)) print(list_without_duplicates) # will print [1, 2, 3, 4, 5]

 As we can see, this method does not preserve the order of the list.
-If we want to remove duplicates while preserving the list order, we can use dict.fromkeys
+If we want to remove duplicates while preserving the list order, we can use dict.fromkeys to create a new dictionary using the list items as keys, and then convert that dictionary back into a list:

 list_with_duplicates = [5, 2, 2, 4, 4, 1, 3, 5] # remove duplicates while preserving list order list_without_duplicates = list(dict.fromkeys(list_with_duplicates)) print(list_without_duplicates) # will print [5, 2, 4, 1, 3]

 This works because keys in a dictionary must be unique, and since Python 3.7, keys are ordered according to when they were inserted.
 However, it may be considered unclear.
-A more straightforward alternative would be to use a for
+A more straightforward alternative would be to use a for loop:

 list_with_duplicates = [5, 2, 2, 4, 4, 1, 3, 5] list_without_duplicates = [] for item in list_with_duplicates: if item not in list_without_duplicates: list_without_duplicates.append(item) print(list_without_duplicates) # will print [5, 2, 4, 1, 3]